 Accreditation information:

-SHSST is accredited by the Higher Learning Commission and is a member of the North Central Association.
-It is also accredited by the Commission on Accrediting of the Association of Theological Schools in the United States and Canada.
+SHSST is accredited by the Commission on Accrediting of the Association of Theological Schools in the United States and Canada.

 Association of Theological Schools